 Long-term Benefits of Yoga Include Greater Balance Control Study Shows

 The loss of balance control presents a major risk for falls and fractures for aging adults.
 Poor balance control can be attributed to a loss of core strength and muscle mass.
 A decline in neuromuscular integration, the brain’s ability to perform multiple tasks at the same, is also believed to significantly contribute to poor balance and increased fall risk.
-A new study suggests that yoga might enhance balance control by increasing the brain’s ability to perform multiple tasks at the same time.
+A study suggests that yoga might enhance balance control by increasing the brain’s ability to perform multiple tasks at the same time.

 Most daily activities require us to think and act simultaneously.
 When it comes to balance control, this means that we use our brain’s cognitive and motor networks at the same time – a phenomenon called dual tasking.